ITVX

 ITVX is a British over-the-top, ad-supported streaming service operated by ITV plc.
 The service offers original content from the broadcaster, livestreams of the ITV television channels, FAST channels, and exclusive and licensed programming.

-The service succeeds the ITV Hub; which originally launched on 5 December 2008 and had at least 30 million registered users by July 2019.
+The service succeeds the ITV Hub, which originally launched on 5 December 2008 and had at least 30 million registered users by July 2019.

 History

 In March 2022, ITV announced the launch of ITVX, an integrated advertising and subscription-funded platform.
 The service serves as a replacement for ITV Hub, taking over as the broadcaster's catch-up service, and is positioned as a direct competitor to BBC iPlayer and the Channel 4 VOD service, featuring more exclusive programming and a selection of FAST channels.

 During the same month, it was announced that ITV bought out the BBC's share in the UK version of BritBox, and would also include access to the service for ITVX Premium subscribers.
 The BBC will continue to operate the international BritBox service while remaining a content provider for ITVX.

-The service was rolled out on 17 November 2022 before officially launched on 8 December.
+The service was rolled out on 17 November 2022 before it officially launched on 8 December.

 On 28 February 2023, it was confirmed that ITVX Premium users would have access to StudioCanal Presents, which launched in the spring of that year.
 On 10 March 2023, it was confirmed that ITVX would become the new home of CITV content, with the launch of a dedicated hub called "ITVX Kids" from 22 July 2023.

 On 30 May 2024, AMC Reality shows were added to the service.

 By April 2024, BritBox UK ceased to exist as a standalone platform and was fully absorbed into ITVX's premium tier.

+In July 2024, ITV announced a partnership with NBCUniversal to expand its streaming service, Hayu, into ITVX.

 On 5 April 2025, content licensed from StudioCanal was removed from the service after the deal between the company and ITV ended.

 On 10 July 2025, Disney and ITV announced they would share shows and films, marketed as a ‘Taste of ITVX’ and a ‘Taste of Disney+’.
 ITV shows appearing on Disney+ included Endeavour and The 1% Club whilst Disney content appearing on ITVX included Andor and Lilo & Stitch: The Series.
 Kevin Lygo, Managing Director of Media and Entertainment, ITV said “Disney are fantastic partners with a brilliant breadth of content.
 This mutually beneficial alliance allows us to show our complementary audiences a specially selected collection of titles, regularly updating, that gives a flavour of the range in our respective offerings.
 For us, this deal means even more great content for viewers on ITVX, and even more opportunity for viewers to find and enjoy our distinctive titles and services.”

 On 7 November 2025, ITV confirmed it was in talks to sell its media and entertainment division (which includes the TV channels and ITVX) to Comcast subsidiary Sky for £1.6 billion.
 ITV Studios would not be included.